slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-02-template.md

 In this exercise, we are going to create a neural network with two hidden layers and threshold activation that can correctly separate the cyan region from the rest in the plot below.
-We will do this by composing linear classifiers just like we did in the previous lab.
+We will do this by composing linear classifiers.
 <!-- #endregion -->

 ```python pycharm={"name": "#%%\n"}